HemalK1412/GameProgramming/CharacterTutorial.md

    ```
 These are the variables we will need
          Speed and JumpHeight can be set to whatever you want.
-         Gravity is the freefall velocity 9.8m/s.
+         Gravity is the freefall velocity of humans 9.8m/s.
 This is negative cause it's in the -y direction.

 ```.cs
     Vector3 velocity;